 Cabarete, Dominican Republic

 January 10-15, 2020

 Kick off your year right by joining Alexandra Baackes of Alex in Wanderland and Jess Lubin of Good Karma Studio for a five night yoga + aerial arts retreat in Cabarete, Dominican Republic.
-This retreat is set in the North Coast’s most bohemian beach town — brace yourself for six days of aerial and adventures set to a backdrop of white sand beaches, organic healthy eateries, and a charming surf town.
+This retreat is set on the North Coast’s most bohemian beach — brace yourself for six days of aerial and adventures set to a backdrop of white sand beaches, organic healthy eateries, and a charming surf town.

 We’ll dive into workshops in aerial hammocks, lyra, and silks, plus swing through the palm trees on an aerial trapeze rig, practice yoga in a treehouse, and enjoy all that cute little Cabarete has to offer.
 Cabarete is far removed from the all-inclusive hustle and bustle of the east coast, a peaceful and friendly hidden gem whispered about around the world by kite surfers and other adventure seekers.